 Old School: Appetizers?
 Really?
 With the tonnage of food that hit the table for dinner when I was a kid, appetizers were not required.
 We would have more than enough, believe me.
 But I was always an expert at sneaking the aforementioned meatball before dinner, so that could count as an app.
 Score.

-Modern Take: We can get really fancy here – we’ve done calamari, stuffed mushrooms, clams casino, mussels in broth.
-I’ll stop right there.
-Getting hungry just typing it.
+Modern Take: We can get really fancy here; we’ve done calamari, stuffed mushrooms, clams casino, mussels in broth, meat and cheese antipasto platter.
 No pun intended, but the world is your oyster when it comes to appetizers.

 Old School: In my world, the pasta course is ubiquitous.
 My Grandmother’s choice was almost always a spaghetti or ziti, dressed with a tomato sauce that had been cooking for hours.
 Special occasions brought out the 10,000 calorie baked pasta dishes.
 Unbelievable.